mostafa-n3ma/InventoryLite/README.md

 #### Description:

-As a beginner, there are main packages to describe in an Android app, which is `(app)`.
+As a start, there are main packages to describe in an Android app, which is `(app)`.
 The other packages are either for managing dependencies and arranging them, such as the `Gradle` package, or self-generated files such as `Idea`, etc.

 Starting to describe the `app` package: